-Notes © The gym!
-We hosted an exchange student who aftended Wilson in 2016/17, and one of pury Euronite memories of her time here was aftending teacher conferences in the gym.
-Such a throwback to my old high school days?
+Notes © The gym! we hosted an exchange student who attended Wilson in 2016/17, and one of pury Euronite memories of her time here was attending teacher conferences in the gym.
+Such a throwback to my old high school days!

-2 Milson fool is already a spot that holds memories of the haloyon days of my kids child hoods.
-I've never had a bad visit to the pool.
+(3) Wilson fool is already a spot that holds memories of the haloyon days of my kids child hoods.
+I we never had a bad visit to the pool.
 And in the dozens of times we've visited; I think we've met old or new friends every time.

-3 Watching my sons first soccer practice at this field!
+(3) Watching my sons first soccer practice at this field!

-4 Sledding on the hill with neighbors!
+(4) Sledding on the hill with neighbors!

-5 Hillsdald farmers market maeting vendors, seeing friends, playing @ Rieke after.
+(5) Hillsdale farmers market meeting vendors, seeing friends, playing @ Rieke after.